thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 :::info[The reason for Faith]

 This isn't about winning arguments or the like.
-Our goal is to offer thoughtful, biblical, and researched insights that deepen your understanding and invite you to seek God and a relationship with Him, rather than to compel you into faith.
+Our goal is to offer thoughtful, biblical and researched insights that deepen your understanding and invite you to seek God and a relationship with Him, rather than to compel you into faith.